bombchus/z64-music-wiki/docs/basic/categories.md

     | GanondorfAppears | `Ganondorf Appears` | — | — |

 ### Making a Categories File for Majora's Mask
-To make a categories file for an `.mmrs` file, create a text file with the name `categories.txt`, then put whatever group and individual category values that correspond(s) to the area(s) the sequence should play in-game in inside the file, separated by a hyphen or comma (e.g. `1-2-3` or `1,2,3`).
+To make a categories file for an `.mmrs` file, create a text file with the name `categories.txt`, then put whatever group and individual category values that correspond(s) to the area(s) the sequence should play in-game inside the file, separated with a hyphenated list or comma-separated list:

+=== "Hypenated List"
+    ``` title="categories.txt" linenums="0"
+    1-2-3
+    ```

+=== "Comma-Separated List"
+    ``` title="categories.txt" linenums="0"
+    1,2,3
+    ```

 !!! alert "Warning"
-    Using both hyphens and commas to separate categories is not possible, one or the other must be used.
+    Using a mix of hyphens and commas to separate category values is invalid.
+During the music writing of seed generation an error will occur.

+    Individual categories are hexadecimal values.
+However, they must not have a hexadecimal markerpreceding or succeeding them (e.g. `0x##`, `##H`).

 #### Categories
 There are two different types of categories: group categories and individual categories.
 Group categories contain a number of areas in-game a sequence can be assigned to, and individual categories assign a sequence to a specific area in-game.